How Technology Encourages Intelligent Driving

 The new OBU – which comprises an antenna, a touchscreen display (mounted near the windscreen) and a processing unit (installed under the dashboard) for cars, or a single-piece unit for motorcycles – enables additional services to motorists to ease driving, as LTA will be able to disseminate traffic advisories through the unit.
 It also allows you to pay for parking, checkpoint tolls, and usage of off-peak cars electronically.
 The OBU has a designated slot for CEPAS, and you can opt for Giro or billing via credit or debit card.

 With this new OBU, pricing will be charged according to the distance travelled on congested roads, instead of physical per-entry gantries.
 It’ll also potentially allow off-peak car owners to pay only for using their vehicles for short periods, rather than the whole day.
-These functions will use the global navigation satellite system with the new ERP system that will be activated in the middle of 2023 to replace the older system currently in place.
+These functions will use the global navigation satellite system with the new ERP system that will be activated after the second half of 2023 to replace the older system currently in place.

 When will this new OBU system take effect?